yan-zhong-geo/RIC-Flow-Path-Tools-v1.0/README.md

 ---

 ## 1. Overview
-**RIC Flow Path Tools v1.0** is an ArcGIS toolbox for automated simulation and assessment of potential mass movement trajectories in high mountain regions, focusing on **rock-ice collapses** and their interactions with **hydropower installation**.
+**RIC Flow Path Tools v1.0** is an ArcGIS toolbox for automated simulation and assessment of potential mass movement trajectories in high mountain regions, focusing on **rock-ice collapses** and their interactions with **hydropower installations**.

 It integrates terrain preprocessing, detachment zone identification, and trajectory simulation into one workflow.
 The toolbox supports **batch processing**, **exposure filtering**, and **regional hazard screening**.